rannn367/tp/docs/UserGuide.md

 * `VISIT_COUNT` should only contain digits
 * `FAVOURITE_ITEM` can take any value, and it should not be blank and must not be longer than 30 characters
 * `TOTAL_SPENT` should only contain digits, representing the amount in dollars
+* `TAG` can take any alphanumeric value, but should not contain spaces, optional field

 Examples:
 * `customeradd cid/C001 n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 rp/150 vc/8 fi/Cappuccino ts/120`